skyfire-xyz/draft-skyfire-oauth-kyapay-token/draft-skyfire-kyapayprofile.md

 : OPTIONAL - Phone number associated with the human individual or organization.

 `organization_name`:
-: OPTIONAL - Name of the human principal if they are an organization.
+: OPTIONAL - Name of the organization.

 `verifier`:
 : OPTIONAL - URL of the Identity Verifier